MingNguyen/monika/README.md

 before run: make sure you have install package "open-cv" to you computer.

-Run the file monika.py and then the translated version the meaning in the picture will be shown in 3 file txt.
+Run the file monika.py and then the translated version the meaning in the picture will be shown in 3 file txt: the binary, the base64 and the fully translated
 ### additional info:
 This image is taken from the game name"DokiDoki Literarute Club" and this image is one of the easter eggs of the game.
 It represent the mail from a character name Monika sends to us. the original file names "Monika.chr" and after change it tail, we got this image.
 ### algorythms